mikestefanello/pagoda/README.md

 ## Credits

-Thank you to all of the following amazing projects for making this possible.
+Thank you to all the following amazing projects for making this possible.

 - [afero](https://github.com/spf13/afero)
 - [air](https://github.com/air-verse/air)